-- .1 Heavy-duty, non-fusible, horsepower rated disconnect switch in CSA enclosure, to CAN/CSA C22.2 No.4 sized as per drawings. - .2 Provision for padlocking in off switch position. - .3 Mechanically interlocked door to prevent opening when handle in ON position. - .4 Weatherproof outdoors. - .5 Quick-make, quick-break action. - .6 ON-OFF switch position indication on switch enclosure cover. - .7 Where required (For VFDs) provide an auxiliary contact to break prior to main contacts and interlock with the VFD emergency stop.
+- .1 Heavy-duty, non-fusible, horsepower rated disconnect switch in CSA NEMA 4X enclosure, to CAN/CSA C22.2 No.4 sized as per drawings. - .2 Provision for padlocking in off switch position. - .3 Mechanically interlocked door to prevent opening when handle in ON position. - .4 Quick-make, quick-break action. - .5 ON-OFF switch position indication on switch enclosure cover. - .6 Where required (For VFDs) provide an auxiliary contact to break prior to main contacts and interlock with the VFD emergency stop.